Lynne Rienner Publishers Logo

 Patrick A. Pierce and Donald E. Miller

 Legalized gambling has spread like wildfire through the United States, with only Hawaii and Utah still prohibiting all of its forms.
 The reason?
 Gambling has become the method of choice for states in search of additional revenue: in 2002 alone, state lottery sales exceeded $42 billion, netting nearly $14 billion in "voluntary taxes."
-Gambling Politics examines this dramatic More >
+Gambling Politics examines this dramatic development More >

 Gambling Politics: State Government and the Business of Betting